astorDev/nist/websockets/dotnet/article/index.md

 }
 ```

-> Of course, in a real application we will use a longer byte array length and the `Hello WebSockets!` will fit the size.
-However, in a real application the message could be significantly longer, so we will still need a way to make sure we have read the message till the end.
+> Of course, in a real application we will use a longer byte array length, and the `Hello WebSockets!` will fit the size.
+However, in a real application, the message could be significantly longer, so we will still need a way to make sure we have read the message till the end.

 Let's also wrap `SendAsync` in a shorter method to simplify our code a little further: